gshipley/summitlab14/Chapters/03-Installation.md

 The *broker_hostname* setting specifies the fully-qualified hostname that the installation script will configure for the OpenShift broker host.
 In a more complex configuration with redundant brokers, you will want to use this setting to specify a unique hostname for each host that you install (e.g.,* broker_hostname=broker01.hosts.example.com* on the first host, *broker_hostname=broker02.hosts.example.com* on the second host, and so on).
 For this training session, we will only be installing one broker host.

 For the *named_ip_addr* setting, use the 209.x.x.x address of *host1* that was provided to you by your instructor.
 We will be installing our nameserver alongside the OpenShift broker on this host, so we want to make sure that we configure the host to use itself as its own nameserver.
 The *named_entries* is used when the host installs the nameserver to add DNS records for the various hosts and services we will be installing.
 We tell the installation script to create records with the public-facing IP addresses for these hosts (as opposed to the private, internal IP addresses).

-### *install_method* ###

-The installation script supports several installation methods.
-For this training session, we are using the Red Hat Network Classic, which we specify using the *install_method* setting.
-The host is already registered with Red Hat Network, and the required channels are already in place, so we do not need the installation script to perform these tasks for us; however, we specify this option so that the installation script will verify that the required channels are enabled and configure appropriate priorities and excludes so that Yum downloads the correct packages.

 ### Executing *openshift.sh* ###